parabuzzle/craneoperator/README.md

   * **REGISTRY_PASSWORD** - the password to use if the registry has basic auth enabled
   * **USERNAME** - setting this will activate BASIC AUTH and require this username
   * **PASSWORD** - optional password for BASIC AUTH (you must set the `USERNAME` for this to work)
+  * **REGISTRY_ALLOW_DELETE** - when set to true will expose the delete action on images (default: false)
+    * note: you must enable delete actions on your registry.
+    * note: some caching schemes may also cause deletes to occur but not be apparent in the UI right away

 ```
 docker run -d \